The Wait by Pauline Walker

 After an hour a familiar hovering black stick emerged from the rippling heat.
 It was bent over with the effort of gliding up the hill.
 It began to expand and soon she saw the heat haze pulsating between two legs, a black fedora perched jauntily on one side of the head and the suit she had brushed clean that morning.
 She didn’t notice his heavy breathing as he shook his head to ward off the flies; her eyes were riveted to the yellow sheet in the curve of his left arm and the baby’s head protruding from it.

 The rocking chair creaked to a stop then swung noisily back and forth as she sprang up and ran to meet them.
 Clouds of dust rose, fell, settled.

 Pauline Walker is a London-based writer.
 ‘The Wait’ won the top fiction prize at the 2017 Creative Future Literary Awards.
 Her short story ‘Left of Earth, Right of Venus’ was published in the anthology Shortest Day Longest Night by Arachne Press (2016).
 She was commissioned by Tangle to write a Shakespearean sonnet to commemorate the 50th anniversary of Martin Luther King’s ‘I Have a Dream’ speech.
-She is currently writing a novel The Truthteller’s Tale and was invited by theatre company, Spare Tyre, to read extracts from it at their Invisible Women festival earlier this year.
+She is currently writing a novel The Truthteller’s Tale and was invited by theatre company, Spare Tyre, to read extracts from it at their Invisible Women festival last year.

 This has been published as part of a series celebrating Windrush Women.
-Buy tickets the launch of Issue 94 and the celebration of Windrush Women: Past and Present at the British Library here.